Stephen Jordan (footballer): Dunfermline Athletic

 Jordan joined Scottish Premier League recent relegated side Dunfermline Athletic, having joined the club on trial.
 Jordan made his debut against Cowdenbeath on 11 August 2012.
 Thirty-One days later, on 15 September 2012, Jordan scored his first goal of his career, scoring from six yards, in a 2–0 win over Dumbarton.
 However, Jordan made twenty-appearance for the club and played less due to injuries.

 In the wake Dunfermline Athletic administration, it was announced by administrator Bryan Jackson that Jordan was among seven players made redundant and find a new club.

 Fleetwood Town

 Following his release from Dunfermline Athletic, Jordan returned to England by joining League Two Fleetwood Town on 12 July 2013.
+In July 2014, he signed a new one-year contract with the club, and again signed a new one-year contract in May 2015.
+He was released in summer 2016.
 On 14 June 2016 he signed for Conference North side Chorley.